MIDS-scaling-up/v2/week05/hw/README.md

 #  with tf.Session(graph=graph) as sess:
   with tf.Session(graph=graph, config=config) as sess:
 ```
-* The Google lab has another bug when you use the Inception model, because the [retrain.py](https://github.com/googlecodelabs/tensorflow-for-poets-2/blob/master/scripts/retrain.py), line 870, states:
+* The lab has another bug when you try to use the Inception model, because the [retrain.py](https://github.com/googlecodelabs/tensorflow-for-poets-2/blob/master/scripts/retrain.py), line 870, states:
 ```
 resized_input_tensor_name = 'Mul:0'
 ```